edsu/bagweb/README.md

 To keep a record of the project you can be stuck keeping the CMS software up to date so it doesn't get hacked, and making sure the database is upgraded and backed up.
 As the Web gets older, this problem gets [worse].
-Wouldn't it be nice to replace the once dynamic site with a static version that wouldnt' require software updates of any kind?
+Wouldn't it be nice to replace the once dynamic site with a static version that wouldn't require software updates of any kind?

 bagweb is a utility script for mirroring a website and writing the data into